leptos-rs/book/src/ssr/23_ssr_modes.md

 - _Pros_: Works if JavaScript is disabled or not supported on the user’s device.
 - _Cons_
   - Slower initial response time than out-of-order.
-  - Marginally overall response due to additional work on the server.
+  - Marginally slower overall response due to additional work on the server.
   - No fallback state shown.

 ## Using SSR Modes